First Live-Tweeted C-Section!

 Find a Conversation

 Wow!
 Pretty interesting stuff!
-How would you feel about having your labor and delivery (c-section or otherwise) being broadcast via Twitter?
+How would you feel about having your c-section being broadcast via Twitter?